 - Network Management Function: Empowering the Network Manager to optimise the overall network efficiency is welcomed.
 However, further clarification is needed regarding the overall scope and its impact on airline planning, capacity management, the environment as well as the prioritisation of demand.

 - Support for new developments: The voluntary introduction of the ADSP and the unbundling of services is welcomed — but we should explore a more ambitious solution.
-Moreover, the cost efficient use of subcontracting as well as the efficient use of available resources, including ATCO capacity, must be ensured.
+Moreover, the cost-efficient use of subcontracting as well as the efficient use of available resources, including ATCO capacity, must be ensured.
 Most importantly, capacity must meet demand and not vice-versa, aiming for a scalable system.

 - Governance: Including airlines in all major decisions is appreciated.
 Nevertheless, the principles for meaningful consultations need to be part of the framework regulation.

-- Modulation of charges: The use of sustainable aviation fuels (SAFs) must be kept out of the scope of the regulation, since it does not have a direct impact on airspace efficiency and it is not available to all airlines at this time.
-The effectiveness of modulation of charges to incentivise environmental behaviour of airlines should be assessed taking into account the competitive effects and known alternatives e.g. “most capable — best served” needs to be further assessed.
+- Modulation of charges: The use of sustainable aviation fuels (SAFs) must be kept out of the scope of the regulation since it does not have a direct impact on airspace efficiency and it is not available to all airlines at this time.
+The effectiveness of modulation of charges to incentivise the environmental behaviour of airlines should be assessed taking into account the competitive effects and known alternatives e.g. “most capable — best served” needs to be further assessed.
 It needs to be ensured that the most effective incentivisation method is applied.

 - Common route charge: The usage of this concept will bring no direct operational benefits and minor environmental effects.

 - Environmental benefit: SES 2+ addresses Air Traffic Management and should focus on increasing the efficiency of the system.
 This efficiency increase could effectively reduce CO2 emissions by up to 10% per year — starting now.
-The elements which do not bring a direct impact on airspace efficiency improvements, e.g. SAFs, should be left to other forums.
+The elements that do not bring a direct impact on airspace efficiency improvements, e.g. SAFs, should be left to other forums.

 - European economic regulator: The creation of a European economic regulator under EASA, which needs to be financed in full by ATC Charges requires clarification and a conclusive cost-benefit analysis.

 - Only efficient use of (available) capacity is mentioned in the draft.
-The principle that capacity should be available were airlines need to fly to be most efficient is visibly absent in the draft.
+The principle that capacity should be available where airlines need to fly to be most efficient is visibly absent in the draft.

 Further changes are also needed when it comes to digitalisation.
 The Wise Persons Group report recommended, “Facilitate the transition towards the Digital European Sky by reviewing current licensing and training requirements for ATCOs, with full involvement of staff representatives.”
 This is a mandatory requirement if we want to have a scalable and resilient service provision.
 This regulation should lay the foundations for such operations.
-Finally, the shift towards digitalisation and new operational concepts require the use of standardised, interoperable technologies.
+Finally, the shift towards digitalisation and new operational concepts requires the use of standardised, interoperable technologies.